lrodrz/lrodrz.github.io/about.markdown

 <h3>California State University, Los Angeles</h3>

-<h4>Degrees Earned: Bachelor of Science in Biochemistry and Biology</h4>
+<h4>Degrees Earned: Bachelor of Science in Biochemistry and Biology in May 2021</h4>

 <h4>Attended: Fall 2015 to Fall 2021</h4>